dschenck/easytree/docs/index.rst

 Version 0.1.1 (2020-08-02)
 ************************************
     - added ability to :code:`append` dictionary using keyword arguments
-    - :code:`append` now delegates to underlying value object if it is not a list-node
     - added ability to iterate over a tree
     - added ability to compute the length of a tree (for list-nodes and dict-nodes)